Pando at Encino

 The campus aims to incarnate principles of a sustainable way of living, encouraged by the vision of Pope Francis for an “integral ecology.”
 In 2019, the Sisters installed the largest privately-owned residential solar panel installation in the State of California.

-The 11-acre Encino includes the Holy Spirit Retreat Center, serving highly diverse and pluralistic communities.
+The 11-acre Encino includes a retreat center, serving highly diverse and pluralistic communities.

 Visit us on campus!
 Here you will see: